redhat-openstack/website/source/blog/2016-05-04-what-did-you-do-in-mitaka-emilien-macchi.html.md

 (If the above player doesn't work for you, please download the audio [HERE](https://rdocommunity.podbean.com/mf/play/uinm26/emilien_macchi.mp3).

-**Rich**: I'm speaking with Emilian Macchi, who is one of the people that worked on the Mitaka release of OpenStack.
+**Rich**: I'm speaking with Emilien Macchi, who is one of the people that worked on the Mitaka release of OpenStack.
 Thank you for taking time to speak with me.